 Information for patients and consumers

-The decision to use marijuana for medical purposes is best made between the patient and their health care practitioner.
-Current regulations define a qualifying patient as someone who is a Washington resident, who has been diagnosed with a qualifying condition and has a medical marijuana authorization from their health care practitioner - RCW 69.51A.010.
+The decision to use cannabis for medical purposes is best made between the patient and their health care practitioner.
+Current regulations define a qualifying patient as someone who is a Washington resident, who has been diagnosed with a qualifying condition and has a medical cannabis authorization from their health care practitioner - RCW 69.51A.010.

-The general process to becoming a medical marijuana patient in Washington is outlined below:
+The general process to becoming a medical cannabis patient in Washington is outlined below:

 - Step 1: Schedule an appointment with your health care practitioner.

-- Step 2: Obtain a medical marijuana authorization from your practitioner.
+- Step 2: Obtain a medical cannabis authorization from your practitioner.

-- Step 3: Visit a medically-endorsed store to get a medical marijuana card.
+- Step 3: Visit a medically-endorsed store to get a medical cannabis card.

 - Step 4: Use the card to purchase products sales tax free.

-- Step 5: Repeat steps 1 - 4 to renew both the medical marijuana authorization and card before expiration.
+- Step 5: Repeat steps 1 - 4 to renew both the medical cannabis authorization and card before expiration.

 For additional information and resources, see the program's Frequently Asked Questions webpage for common questions asked by other patients.